 There are a lot of cultural things to do and places to visit in and around Madurai Palace.
 Do check these ideas to plan a Madurai sightseeing trip.

 Plan one day trips from Madurai

 You could also plan a one-day trip from Madurai to places like the Chettinad region and Rameswaram, or a long trip to the neighbouring Kerala.

 Parting words on Thirumalai Nayakar Palace

-A play of light and shadow imparts an indescribable aura to the interiors of the Madurai Palace.
-There is beauty in the carvings and stucco work on one hand and a melancholic feel to the vastness, an emptiness that one feels while strolling inside the palace, that I have never felt in any of the palaces in India.
+While, there is beauty in the carvings and stucco work on one hand and a melancholic feel to its vastness, I some how felt an emptiness inspite of the grandeur while strolling inside the palace — not felt at any of the palaces in India.

-I hope you enjoyed reading this virtual tour of Madurai’s Thirumalai Nayakar Palace as much as I enjoyed putting this post together, after a memorable visit.
+I hope you enjoyed reading this virtual tour of Thirumalai Nayakar Palace as much as I enjoyed putting this post together, after a memorable visit to the Madurai Palace.